rohitium/rohitium.github.io/_posts/2025-08-11-Language-Model-Parameter.md

 ## Conclusion and Next steps

 Training a GPT model is easier than you might think.
-For me, the most satisfying outcome was observing very reasonable performance of a model that can be fully defined and trained in a couple hundred lines of code in ~30mins or so on a local macbook with a GPU.
+For me, the most satisfying outcome was observing very reasonable performance of a model that can be fully defined and trained using a couple hundred lines of code in ~30mins or so on a local macbook with a GPU.

 Statistical physics models, such as the Ising model, have been an inspiration for AI from the very beginning.[^9] Their principles offer opportunities to probe the dynamics of modern LLMs to improve them and, further, remove their infamous "blackbox" image.